v0.21.0: Dials for tuning Steampipe

 }

 A limiter defined with no scopes applies broadly.
-When you list one or more values in the scope argument you create a unique limiter for that set of scopes.
-With the AWS plugin, for example, you could create a limiter scoped to just connection, or connection and region, or any combination of available scopes — it's wildly flexible.
+When you list one or more values in the `scope` argument you create a [unique limiter](/docs/guides/limiter#defining-limiters) for that set of scopes.
+With the AWS plugin, for example, you could create a limiter scoped to just `connection`, or `connection` and `region`, or any combination of available scopes — it's wildly flexible.

 And if the plugin implements [function tags](/docs/develop/writing-plugins#function-tags), as the AWS plugin does, you can even target a specific function call.